ammannbe/RecipeManagerApi/README.md

 -   LAMP Stack or Docker for production use
 -   Requirements for [laravel](https://laravel.com/docs)
+-   GD and WebP for image manipulation
 -   Composer
 -   NPM
+-   MeiliSearch
 -   Redis (optional but not recommended)
--   GD and WebP for image manipulation

 ### Installation